Top Things to Do in Columbus

 Each concert is a themed packed event, and the symphony teams up with a pop, rap local star, or the OSU Marching Band.
 The musical makes for a relaxing evening of music.160 South High Street, Columbus, Ohio

 If you are a fan of Spanish-influenced food, then this restaurant that was created by chef Rick Lopez is one you want to hit up.
 Lupo offers a full rotating menu, which features roasted meats and seafood with a full selection of spirits that are heavy on vermouth, sherry, and amari that you simply will not find anywhere else.
 This is a former bank and because of the layout, it can be loud at times, but the noise just adds to the charm.
 Make sure you order the house-made bread to soak up the sauces.

 Restaurant, American, $

 The Pearl is a great restaurant to go to for delicious food and a great atmosphere.
 The Pearl offers both a brunch menu as well as a dinner menu.
 The brunch menu features Jalapeno Corn Spoon Bread, Chicken and Waffles, and many other creations.
 The dinner menu has oysters, appetizers and a variety of entries to choose from that you will enjoy.
 Try out The Pearl today!

 641 N High St Columbus, OH 43215

 Arcade meets distillery meets bar at the High Bank Distillery located in Grandview.
-This lofty and sprawling space includes 8,000sf of restaurant space, plus a patio as well as a full arcade.
+This lofty and sprawling business has 8,000 sq. ft. of space, plus a patio as well as a full arcade.
 Inside you will see some 14-foot windows that give a view of the stills where vodka, organic gin, and rye are made.
 Just the sheer size alone has made High Bank a hotspot for groups and a hangout for 20-somethings.

 1051 Goodale Blvd Columbus, OH 43212